-The notion that ‘the personal is political,’ which emerged in the late 1960s from second-wave feminism and has since become generalized across post-New Left activist movements, clearly responded to a real problem.
-Various forms of social suffering had been reduced to personal, psychological distemper: poverty is the result of laziness or cultural dysfunction, debt results from a compulsion to prodigality, depression and anxiety are mere medical conditions to be plied with therapy or pills, homosexuality and gender variance are individual perversions to be hushed up, racist social stratification is a matter of the benighted personal attitudes of bigots, the sexual division of labor and the violence which enforces it is an issue for marriage counselors.
+The notion that ‘the personal is political,’ which emerged in the late 1960s from the women’s liberation movement, and has since become generalized across post-New Left activist movements, clearly responded to a real problem.
+Various forms of social suffering had been reduced to personal, psychological distemper: poverty is the result of laziness or cultural dysfunction, debt results from a compulsion to prodigality, depression and anxiety are mere mental disorders to be plied with behavioral conditioning or pills, homosexual desire is the pathology of a perverse species of individual to be repressed or hushed up, racist social stratification is a matter of the benighted personal attitudes of bigots, the sexual division of labor and the violence which enforces it is an issue for marriage counselors.
 And this privatization of suffering has not gone away, despite the increasing prevalence of perfunctory nods toward ‘systemic this’ and ‘institutional that:’ in an era in which the devalorization of labor-power comes cloaked in the ideology of personal responsibility, official wisdom still often reduces to, ‘it’s not the mode of production and the entire organization of social relations — it’s your fault.’

 The result has been the infection of everyday life, and struggles over our use of it, with the pestilence of politics, without remedying at all personal privation.
 Everywhere in recent decades, ‘activists’ and partisans for ‘social justice’ have, on the one side, taken to petitioning the police and the courts for harsher sentencing of various particular instances of social wrongdoing, and, on the other, assumed the posture of vigilante police and kangaroo courts themselves, turning every social media platform into a cavalcade of juridical proceedings.
 We are now called to split ourselves into person and citizen, not just when we enter the voting booth, but every time we have a grievance with someone in our daily lives.